 Augustin hands in his phone before his teachers begin proctoring the ACT, a standardized test measuring college readiness on a scale from 1 to 36.
 Augustin needs to score an 18 in order to be eligible for a basketball scholarship.
 On this occasion, he scored what he called a "Steve Nash," or 13, which is the number NBA player Steve Nash wore with the Phoenix Suns.
 He plans to take it again.

 Augustin enters his makeshift bedroom in the family's apartment.

 Augustin goes up for a dunk during a game in Metamora, IL.

 Augustin shakes hands with a friend at a Fourth of July hotel party that he co-hosted in downtown Chicago.

-Augustin approaches the entrance of Cook Country Courthouse in Chicago for a preliminary hearing on his trial stemming from a July 15 arrest for robbery.
+Augustin approaches the entrance to the Cook Country Courthouse in Chicago for a preliminary hearing on his trial stemming from a July 15 arrest for robbery.

 Uplift High School coach David Taylor speaks with Augustin after a game in which he received a technical foul.
-Augustin's parents are not actively involved in parenting him and have never watched him play a basketball game so Taylor has served as a mentor and father-figure.
-Augustin said that the void left that his parents not being interested in helping him nurture his passion for basketball doesn't bother him.
+Beyond his role as coach, Taylor has served as a mentor and father-figure to Augustin, who insists that his parents not being interested in helping him nurture his passion basketball doesn't bother him.
 "I have my brother and my coaches.
 They are the small pieces that help fill that in."

 After Augustin scored 21 points and grabbed 10 rebounds in a game at the Proviso West Holiday Tournament, Kennedy-King Coach Robert Holloway asked to meet with him.
 The coach said he wanted Augustin to learn more about the basketball program at Kennedy-King and invited him to attend a game there.
 Augustin later decided to attend Kennedy-King Junior College.